greystate/library-mock/README.md

 # Library Mock

-This setup enables me to develop [Umbraco][UMBRACO] macros locally on OS X, by mocking the commonly used extensions in the `urn:umbraco.library` namespace.
+This setup enables me to develop [Umbraco][UMBRACO] macros locally on OS X, by mocking the commonly used extensions in the `urn:umbraco.library` and `urn:ucomponents.*` namespaces.

 ## How it works

 It works by using a cunning and *award-winning* (yes, I wish) trick that makes the local file import the mocks, but leaves the remote file untouched.

 The actual mocks are written as simple [EXSLT functions][EXSLTFUNC] that either mimic the corresponding library function, or just makes sure to return something that [looks like a duck][DUCK].

 ## Extensions currently being mocked

+### From *umbraco.library*

 <!-- #tminclude "/Users/chriz/Development/lib/tm-support/transform.rb"
     #xml#="umbraco/xslt/_UmbracoLibrary.xslt"